unironi/unironi.github.io/README.md

 # About Me

 Hi!
 I'm Oroni, and I recently graduated from the University of Waterloo with a Bachelor of Computer Science + HCI Specialization + Psychology minor.
-I am currently looking for full-time opportunities related to web development, software development, data science, [UI/UX design](https://unironi.github.io/Design-Portfolio/) or research, front-end or full-stack, and even computational art.
+I am currently looking for full-time opportunities related to web development, software development, data science, [UI/UX design](https://unironi.github.io/Design-Portfolio/), front-end, full-stack, or even computational art.
 I have dabbled in a little bit of many topics, so I could go in any direction at the moment (in terms of simulated annealing, my career life is represented by a very high temperature).
-I have also been a life-long art hobbyist including hand-drawn illustration, digital art, and occasional private singing and piano-playing.
+I have also been a life-long art hobbyist including hand-drawn illustration and digital art.
 While I am done with school now, I have been staying on top of industry trends (e.g. Next.js, SQL, Python in more data science applications, etc.), reviewing my past courses, and cooking up some personal project ideas.

-You can reach out to me on [LinkedIn](https://www.linkedin.com/in/oroni-hasan/) or email me at o3hasan@uwaterloo.ca or oronihasan@gmail.com.
+You can reach out to me on [LinkedIn](https://www.linkedin.com/in/oroni-hasan/) or email me at [o3hasan@uwaterloo.ca](o3hasan@uwaterloo.ca) or [oronihasan@gmail.com](oronihasan@gmail.com).

 # My Co-ops